Norma Ronald: Career

-She made an uncredited appearance in the 1969 Gerry Anderson film Doppelgänger (also known as Journey to the Far Side of the Sun).
-She appeared in The Frankie Howerd Show on 2 November 1975, and later in Tony's, a 1979/1981 BBC radio comedy with Victor Spinetti, set in an Italian hairdressers.
+Born in Newcastle upon Tyne, Ronald began acting in repertory theatre during her teens and went on to appear at venues including Croydon's Ashcroft Theatre.
+She had an uncredited role in the 1969 film Doppelgänger (also known as Journey to the Far Side of the Sun).
+She appeared on The Frankie Howerd Show on 2 November 1975, and later in Tony's, a 1979–1981 BBC radio comedy with Victor Spinetti, set in an Italian hairdressers.